pyodide/pyodide/docs/building_from_sources.md

 ## Using Docker

 We provide a Debian-based Docker image on Docker Hub with the dependencies already installed to make it easier to build Pyodide.
+On top of that we provide a pre-built image which can be used for fast custom and partial builds of pyodide.
-Note that building from the Docker image is *very* slow on Mac, building on the host machine is preferred if at all possible.
+Note that building from the non pre-built the Docker image is *very* slow on Mac, building on the host machine is preferred if at all possible.

 1. Install Docker

-2. From a git checkout of Pyodide, run `./run_docker`
+2. From a git checkout of Pyodide, run `./run_docker` or `./run_docker --pre-built`

 3. Run `make` to build.

+Note: You can control the resources allocated to the build by setting the env vars `EMSDK_NUM_CORE`, `EMCC_CORES` and `PYODIDE_JOBS` (the default for each is 4).

 If running ``make`` deterministically stops at one point in each subsequent try, increasing the maximum RAM usage available to the docker container might help [This is different